 As the number of climbers in the Cheat Canyon area increase, we hope to negate the impact this increase has on the planet.
 Our organization also plays a major role in development of climbing areas.
 Over recent years our founding members and other great climbers have put grades on boulders and routes up and down the Canyon.
 CCCC hopes to one day acquire land of our own!
 By becoming a member of the Cheat Canyon Climbing Coalition, you could one day be part-owner of some world-class climbing areas.

-Meet our Board of Directors
+Meet our current Board of Directors

-Andrew Leich President, Route Developer, Mental Health Counselor
+Andrew Leich President, Route Developer

 Andrew began climbing in 2012.
 He has been steadily developing in the Cheat Canyon area since 2015 when he aborted plans for a fall season in Yosemite, discovering rock closer to home.
 Andrew has been a major advocate for climbing access in the Cheat Canyon area in recent years and he hopes to extend his efforts through the Cheat Canyon Climbing Coalition.